nagashimam/scraper/README.md

 - `axios` - For making HTTP requests
 - `cheerio` - For parsing HTML
 - `turndown` - For converting HTML to Markdown
+- `turndown-plugin-gfm` - For GitHub Flavored Markdown support (tables, etc.)

 ## Usage

+There are two ways to specify which URLs to scrape:

+### Option 1: Command-Line Argument (Quick)

 Run the scraper with a starting URL: